2024 AP Poll Top 25 Women's College Basketball Rankings for Week 17: Updated NCAAB Rankings

 Who has fallen the most in this week's AP Poll Top 25?

-The Colorado Buffaloes had the biggest drop as they fell five spots and now sit 18th in this week's AP Poll.
-They had a tough stretch as they went winless in their two games this week.
+The Hoosiers had a tough showing in the Big Ten tournament, as they also were upset in the quarterfinals.
+The Michigan Wolverines knocked them off with a 69-56 final score.
+Indiana controlled the game for a while, but a 29-13 run in the fourth quarter for Michigan propelled them to victory and eliminated the Hoosiers.

-The first game on Monday saw them lose on the road to the UCLA Bruins 53-45.
-Their other game was more disappointing as they lost at home to an unranked Washington State Cougars team, 72-63 on Saturday.
+The two upsets made the tournament very interesting, but expect both teams to hear their names during Selection Sunday.

-Also Read: Olivia Miles injury: What happened to the Notre Dame guard?
+Also Read: Aaliyah Edwards injury: What happened to UConn star during game vs Providence?